 Thumbnails Panel: In the Thumbnails Panel you will see a preview of plants and trees that have a check mark next to their name in the List View.
 The plants and trees are sorted by Categories.
 Types are listed below the Category.

 You have the ability to resize the width of the Thumbnails Panel by hovering you cursor on the edge of the panel until the cursor becomes a double arrow, hold down the left mouse button to resize the panel.
 You also have the ability to scale the size of the thumbnails by using the Thumbnail Slider at the bottom of the Thumbnails Panel.

-Replace Button: This button replaces the landscaping you currently have selected in the design with the plant or tree you have selected in the library.
+Replace Button: This button replaces the landscaping you currently have selected with the plant or tree selected in the library.
 This command works well when combined with Select Matching found under the Object Tab in the Panel.
-For example, combining both commands allows you to quickly exchange all the maple trees in your design for cedar trees.
+Combining both commands allows you to quickly exchange all the maple trees in your design for cedar trees.

 Auto Elevation: With this box checked, a selected plant or tree will automatically snap to the surface underneath it.
 This means that plants and trees will be set to the elevation of the ground or if placed on a surface like a raised planter, the height of the planter.
 The plant or tree will even snap to a surface that has a negative height such as a sunken deck.

 Elevation Box: You can manually enter an elevation for a selected plant or tree here.
 Moving a plant or tree in 3D with the 3D gizmo will also set a manual elevation.

 Show Landscaping as Symbols: This toggle allows you to show a selected plant or tree as a 2D symbol instead of as a 3D marker.
 This also allows you to change how a plant or tree you have already placed into your design appears.
 Uncheck the box to show the selected landscaping as a 3D marker again.